docker-finance | modern accounting for the power-user https://evergreencrypto.co/

 A primary read through of hledger and hledger-flow documentation should bring you up to speed on the essentials.

-As for docker-finance specifics, create a test profile during Environment Generation to see what your flow's layout should look like.
+As for docker-finance specifics, you can create a test profile during Environment Generation to see what your flow's layout should look like.

 Note: be sure to select 'y' when asked if this will be a development profile, and then go on to create account(s).